Sebastianhju/Runeterra-5e/Items/Uncommons.md

 - 500 Gold
 - Wondrous

-**Tomes Knowledge**: You can prepare one additional spell that is of a maximum spell level equal to your proficiency bonus from your known spells and can cast it once per long rest without expending a spell slot.
+**Tomes Knowledge**: You can prepare one additional spell that is a maximum of 3rd level and can cast it once per long rest without expending a spell slot.

 ---